 Student Money Advice

-September 2018 marks 23 years since I started university.
+September 2021 marks 26 years since I first arrived at university.
 How did that happen?!
-By the age of 41, I have learnt a lot and I can offer some key pieces of simple student tips to you amazing 18/19 year olds at university.
-Many thing I wish I had done back in 1995.
+By the age of 44, I have learnt a lot about money, so much and I am keen to offer some simple money guidance and tips to the students started what I did 26 years later.
+I wish I had done these things back in 1995.

-Top 5 Tips to Make money at Uni
+Top 5 Tips to Make money at University

 Get A Job

 Possibly obvious but do it, get a job!
-I was a bar maid for 2 years (loved it!), worked at WHSmiths at Heathrow (good for celebrity spotting, I sold the Observer to Alan Rickman RIP), worked at Dorothy Perkins in holidays when I went home to Penzance.
-Best of all though I did a sandwich four-year degree and worked two different six-month work placements on a full-time basis in my second and third years.
+I was a bar maid for two years at the Six Bells in West Drayton (loved it, great tips as well as hourly rate!), I worked at WH Smiths at Heathrow airport (great for celebrity spotting, I sold an Observer newspaper to Alan Rickman RIP), I worked at Penzance Dorothy Perkins in the holidays when I went home.
+Best of all work wise I studied a four-year sandwich degree (rather than traditional three years) and was employed for two different six-month business placements on a full-time basis in my second and third years.
 This provided essential financial support, and the hourly rate was much better than a bar maid!
 It also provided me with an income through my final year.

-M&S, whom I worked for in third year placement continued to employ me two days per week.
-I wrote my dissertation for them, ‘Statistical Cost-Benefit Analysis of the Yr 2000 IT Re-structure’ and got a 1st for it.
-I took a chance and asked them if I could carry on working after my six month placement were up and they said yes.
+M&S, whom I worked for in my third year business placement continued to employ me two days per week.
+I wrote my dissertation for them, ‘Statistical Cost-Benefit Analysis of the Year 2000 IT Re-structure’ and got a first for it.
+I took a chance and asked them if I could carry on working for them after my six month placement ended and they said yes.
 If you don’t ask you don’t get.
 A good philosophy in life.

 Set Up a Cash Back Account